 Story Cards is part arts-and-crafts activity, part imagination game.
 It involves making a deck of homemade picture cards ⏤ personalized for your kid(s) with drawings of familiar objects, favorite words, inside jokes, or even photographs of relatives, pets, or friends ⏤ and then drawing those cards one at a time to tell a fun story.
-Making the cards is a creative bonding activity while the story-telling game ⏤ which is different every time you play ⏤ helps stir young imaginations.
+Making the cards is a creative bonding activity while the storytelling game ⏤ which is different every time you play ⏤ helps stir young imaginations.
 Plus, it takes the pressure off you to always spin an engaging yarn.
-Story Cards is a great way to unwind and is ideal for pre-nap or bedtime routines.
+Story Cards is a great way to unwind and is one of the activities for kids that’s ideal for pre-nap or bedtime routines.

 Prep Time: About an hour to draw and ‘laminate’ the cards.
 Once the deck is made, however, there is no prep time.

 Entertainment Time: Depending on the size of the deck, up to an hour.

 Energy Expended by Child: Moderate mental energy.

 - 8.5″ x 11″ paper, and lots of it.
 Cardstock is better but pricier.

 - Crayons, markers, or colored pencils, scissors, and glue (optional)

 - A list (or pictures) of 50 or more objects, people, places, animals, etc. Again, these can be tailored to the kid(s) to make the stories more personal.